moyodancer/Colorado-CompSci-Ugrad.github.io/pages/coding_environment/coding_environment_landing_page.md

 ## Overview

 The CU CS Coding Environment is a cloud based service for students taking Computer Science classes that provides a collection of tools used in our program.
 There is an Integrated Development Environment (Visual Studio Code), JupyterLab, Text Editor, Diagram, and a Terminal console.
 This allows students to focus on fundamentals of the classes without struggling with hardware and software configurations.

+## Persistent Disk

+Each user of the system is assigned a 2 GigaByte (GB) disk that is will be retained between sessions.
+Be aware that it is your responsibility to backup the data.

 ## Login